makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 >
 > - To become familiar with the different types of data
 > - To understand the different basic data structures commonly encountered in R
-> - To use R functions to extract the type, class, and structure of an R object.
+> - To use R built in functions to extract the type, class, and structure of an R object.
 >

 #### Data Types